-A Translation Memory is a database consisting of previous translations that is characterized by the following functionalities.
+A translation memory is a database of previous translations characterized by the following functionalities:

 - It automatically learns from every word you translate along the path to a localized product.

-- Once you save a translation the Translation Memory memorizes it inevitably.
+- Once you save a translation, the translation memory memorizes it inevitably.

-Fuzzy matches are suggestions from the Translation Memory System where texts match approximately (in LingoHub between 55% and 99% matches).
-They roughly suit a given text in terms of meaning and spelling.
-Translators profit from fuzzy matches because they are a great starting point to work out the final translation with less effort.
+Fuzzy matches.
+Fuzzy matches are suggestions from the translation memory system where texts match approximately (in Lingohub, between 55% and 99% matches).
+They suit a given text in terms of meaning and spelling.
+Translators benefit from using fuzzy matches as a starting point to reduce the effort needed for the final translation.

-As the phrase indicates exact matches suit the given text exactly (in LingoHub 100% matches).
+Exact matches.
+As the phrase indicates, exact matches suit the given text exactly (in Lingohub, 100% matches).
 Exact matches are provided if the source texts of a past and future translation match completely.
 Thus, you can apply such exact matches without further changes.